New York Property Tax Appeals — The Complete Guide

 💡 Buffalo housing-market dynamics.
 Buffalo's housing market has experienced post-2020 appreciation that has outpaced periodic reassessments in some neighborhoods.
 Recent buyers in appreciating areas may face assessments that have caught up with market values; long-tenured owners benefit from reassessment lag.
 Check the equalization rate for your specific municipality.

-Monroe County · pop.
+Monroe County (Rochester) · pop.
 760K · Rochester metro · 20 towns + Rochester

 Population: ~760,000